Runouw-Modders/SM63-Mods/public/LDE.md

 # LDE.swf

 ### Effect(s) of this SWF
 This SWF adds many new features to the level designer.
 These include respawning, checkpoints, and a manual timer.
+Some additional code is also present, including stringData, stringReplace and LD saving.

 ### How this SWF should be used
 This SWF should be loaded in the level title.
 The `<usesTimer:true/false>` tag should be included (although this isn't necessary).
 Before the timer is started, either user-defined text, inputted through `<preTimer:textGoesHere>` in the level title, or a fallback message, will be displayed in any signs with `%timer%` in them.
 After the timer has been started, the text in the sign will be displayed, except `%timer%` itself will be replaced with the final time.
 Pressing `T` will start the timer, and opening a sign with `%timer%` in it will stop the timer.